TRUST

 When trust is absent, every decision feels suspicious.
 Every lineup feels personal.
 Every conversation feels tense.

-It rests on three pillars: Credibility, Rapport, and Expertise.
+Trust rests on three pillars: Credibility, Rapport, and Expertise.
+Strong environments have all three.

 Credibility is about consistency and integrity.